 Crewe and Mandel observed the Four Lovers performing a gig at a Newark venue one night in early September 1959.
 The lineup consisted of original members Frankie Valley and Tommy DeVito, as well as recent arrivals Bob Gaudio and Nick Macioci, along with drummer Joe Russo, who joined with Macioci.
 The partners, who were working with Columbia Records at the time, enjoyed the performance so much that they got the band to come to Columbia for an audition.
 The band passed their audition and signed their recording contract.
 After a discussion between the band and the producers, it was agreed that Mandel would be the band’s executive producer, and Crewe would be their co-producer and manager.

 The band’s first single for Columbia was recorded soon after and released in October 1959.
 After that single flopped, changes were implemented on the Four Lovers in January 1960.
 Valley became Valli; Macioci became Massi; and most importantly, the Four Lovers became the Four Seasons.
 In addition, Mandel suggested that the Four Seasons be strictly a rock band, since they looked like one with their instruments at hand.
 As a result, Crewe and Gaudio developed a unique rock style for the band, later becoming known as the Four Seasons Sound.
 After these changes, the Four Seasons recorded their first single on March 12.
 It was released in April and became a Top 5 hit in early May.
-Mandel and Crewe have remained the Four Seasons’ producers to the present day, with plans to retire on October 21, 2022.
+Mandel and Crewe remained the Four Seasons’ producers until they retired on October 21, 2022.

 Bob Crewe shuttles between his homes in Newark and Los Angeles.